rev-net/memo/pitch.md

 While doing so, RRG will accumulate $REV. The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
 The fee is used to either issue new $REV from its revnet or buyback $REV from the market, depending on which is a better deal.
 RRG receives a portion of both $REV issuance and buybacks as the fees come in.
 More on this [below](#rev).

 RRG will also have leverage to charge fees when facilitating access to revnets for traditional institutions.

-### Pitch to investors

-We encourage investors to participate directly in the $REV revnet from their favorite EVM chain, see [below](#rev) for details.
-The first 90 days of revnet will favor grassroots investors.

-For those investors who prefer interacting with a corporation in fiat instead of accessing $REV directly, RRG can facilitate access while also charging a 1% management fee per year of management, paid in $REV.

 ### Structure